 - Excessive heat styling:

-Most hairstyles these days require excessive use of heat aided tools.
+Most hairstyles these days require excessive use of heat-aided tools.
 Usage of blow-dryers, straighteners, or curling tongs removes your hair’s moisture and causes them to become brittle, leading to breakage.

-- Hair colouring:
+- Hair coloring:

 - Damaging hair care practices: